ietf-wg-ppm/draft-ietf-ppm-l1-bound-sum/draft-thomson-ppm-l1-bound-sum.md

 An L1 bound limits that sum to some maximum.

 This document defines the Prio3L1BoundSum instantiation.
+This instantiation limits the L1 norm of a vector or histogram to a value that is one less than a chosen power of 2, or 2<sup>n</sup>-1.
+This choice significantly reduces the size of the encoding relative to a more flexible limit.

+This instantiation has similarities with other instantiations.
 Unlike Prio3Histogram ({{Section 7.4.4 of VDAF}}),
 in which measurements need to have an L1 norm of exactly 1, a valid measurement for Prio3L1BoundSum can have an L1 norm equal to any value between 0 and the chosen limit.

-This instantiation limits the L1 norm of a vector or histogram to a value that is one less than a chosen power of 2, or 2<sup>n</sup>-1.
-This choice significantly reduces the size of the encoding relative to a more flexible limit.

-{{def}} defines the encoding of measurements for this instantiation and how the validation function is evaluated.
+Unlike Prio3MultiHotCountVec ({{Section 7.4.5 of VDAF}}),
+in which each component can only be zero or one, components in Prio3L1BoundSum can take any value up to the L1 bound as long as their sum is within that bound.

+{{def}} defines the Prio3L1BoundSum VDAF.

 # Conventions and Definitions